Qinastha/projectpulsechat/README.md

 - **Select a Project**: Choose from a list of projects they are part of.
 - **Start a Chat**: Engage in conversations with other project members.
 - **Receive and Send Messages**: Get and send real-time messages.

+## Custom Library

+This project utilizes a custom components and methods through library, [Pulse Library](https://github.com/Qinastha/pulse_library.git), to enhance functionality and maintain consistency across the application.

 ## Acknowledgements